vesellov/bitdust.docs.old/api.md

 ### backup\_file\_add(filepath)

 Add a single file to the catalog, skip uploading.
+This method will create all sub folders in the catalog and keeps the same structure as your local file path structure.
+So the final ID of that file in the catalog will be combination of all parent IDs, separated with "/".

     {'status': 'OK', 'result': 'new file was added: 0/0/3/0, local path is /Users/veselin/Downloads/pytest-2.9.0.tar.gz'}

 ### backup\_tree\_add(dirpath)

-Recursively reads the entire folder and put files and folders items into the catalog, but did not start any uploads.
+Recursively reads the entire folder and create items for all files and folders keeping the same structure.
+Do not start any uploads.

-Results:
     {'status': 'OK',
       'result': '21 items were added to catalog, parent path ID is 0/0/1/2, root folder is /Users/veselin/Documents/reports'}